learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ## Troubleshooting

-In the event that it isn't a woo-hoo for you, there a few troublshooting options to try:
+In the event that it isn't a woo-hoo for you, there are a few troublshooting options to try:

 - Double check the GitHub Page settings and make sure `main` is set as the source